cgriceld/42-raycasting-game/README.md

 # cub3D

 **Raycasting game inspired by Wolfenstein 3D**\
+Graphical 42 project.
 The code is written in accordance with The Norm (42 coding style).

 ## project structure
 * *`engine` folder* -- source files (`utils` folder contains some library functions from [libft](https://github.com/linpoa/libft)).